Why is my bladder so small? And more on urinary urgency

 8. Seek professional help.
 If at-home remedies are not helping, seek the advice of a medical professional.

-Pelvic health therapy for small bladders
+Pelvic floor therapy for urinary urgency

 You’re definitely going to pee more when you’re pregnant, keep that in mind!
 Postpartum, you may need to retrain your bladder’s awareness of filling and urges.
 Remember, it’s a balance between internal cues and thinking.